equipez/setup_mex/README.md

 This package provides scripts that attempt to facilitate setting up the [MATLAB MEX](https://www.mathworks.com/help/matlab/ref/mex.html), focusing on macOS or Windows.

-Note that MATLAB requires you to install a [supported (C or Fortran) compiler along with Xcode (on macOS) or Microsoft Visual Studio (on Windows)](https://www.mathworks.com/support/requirements/previous-releases.html).
+Note that MATLAB requires you to install a [supported (C or Fortran) compiler along with Xcode (on macOS with Intel chips) or Microsoft Visual Studio (on Windows)](https://www.mathworks.com/support/requirements/previous-releases.html).
 This package is **not** a hacking tool to circumvent these requirements, but a tool to help MATLAB recognize your compiler after these requirements are satisfied.